THE COTSWOLD SCHOOL ACADEMY TRUST

-The impact in educational achievement arising from expenditure of previous financial years’ Pupil Premium has been demonstrable with improvements in behaviour, reading, writing and GCSE performance over a number of years.
+The impact of educational achievement arising from the expenditure of previous financial years’ Pupil Premium has been demonstrable with improvements in behaviour, reading, writing and GCSE performance over a number of years.
 When compared to the National picture, students eligible for Pupil Premium do better at The Cotswold School.

 However, there is still much to do; absence and persistent absence within the Pupil Premium group (measured as a percentage of the cohort) is higher, when compared to the rest of the cohort and this has led to weaker academic progress and attainment.

 The amount estimated to be received during the Academic Year 2017-18 is £157,328.